Furthur (band): 2012

-A 2012 East Coast spring tour (announced on December 9, 2011), which included only three venues, began on April 5 at Wang Theatre in Boston and ended with an eight-night run at the Beacon Theatre in New York, including an April 7 show at Toyota Presents: The Oakdale Theatre in Wallingford, Connecticut.
+A 2012 East Coast spring tour included three venues, and began on April 5 at Wang Theatre in Boston and ended with an eight-night run at the Beacon Theatre in New York City, including an April 7 show at Toyota Presents: The Oakdale Theatre in Wallingford, Connecticut.
 Preceding the spring tour Furthur played two shows at the Wanee Festival in Live Oak, Florida, on April 20–21.
 The band played a rare single "extended" set show both nights with no set break.
-For the April 21 show Jeff Chimenti did not play the Hammond B3 organ because of the rain.
 A warm up before the summer tour took place at Phil Lesh's Terrapin Crossroads June 27–30.
-A summer tour of the East and Midwest (announced on March 2, 2012) took place in July.
+A summer tour of the East and Midwest took place in July.
 The tour began at McCoy Stadium in Pawtucket, Rhode Island, on July 5 and ended at the Meadow Brook Music Festival in Rochester Hills, Michigan, on July 18.
-A West Coast Tour in September began with a 3-night run at Red Rocks Amphitheatre in Morrison, Colorado and ended on October 7 at the Santa Barbara Bowl in Santa Barbara, California.
+A West Coast Tour in September began with a three-night run at Red Rocks Amphitheatre in Morrison, Colorado and ended on October 7 at the Santa Barbara Bowl in Santa Barbara, California.
 Furthur's traditional New Year's Eve run took place on December 29, 30, and 31 at Bill Graham Civic Auditorium.

 2013

 Furthur began touring in 2013 with four surprise shows at the tiny Sweetwater Music Hall in Mill Valley, California on January 16, 17, 18, and 19.
 They later booked a winter tour, on which they played at only two venues: the Ogden Theatre in Denver on February 21, and the 1stBank Center in Broomfield, Colorado on the 22nd, 23rd, and 24th.
-In April Furthur began a spring tour with ten nights at the Capitol Theatre in Port Chester, New York on April 15–25, a show at the Boardwalk Hall in Atlantic City on the 27th, originally culminating in an appearance at the BottleRock Napa Valley Festival on May 9.
-The band withdrew from Bottlerock, due to injuries guitarist Bob Weir sustained after a fall on the final night of the Capitol Theatre run.
-Furthur has also announced a summer/autumn tour, starting at the Barclays Center in Brooklyn on July 11 and ending at the Greek Theatre in Los Angeles on October 6.
-During this tour Furthur played at All Good music festival in Thornville, Ohio July 20 and 21.
-Furthur also began their early fall tour by headlining 3 nights (4 sets) at the first Lockn' Music Festival in Arrington Virginia on September 6, 7 and 8.
-Furthur then played four nights at Red Rocks, in Morrison, Colorado, starting with the full moon show September 19 and concluding on Sunday, September 22 with guest Branford Marsalis.
+In April Furthur began a spring tour with ten nights at the Capitol Theatre in Port Chester, New York between April 15 and 25, a show at the Boardwalk Hall in Atlantic City on the 27th, originally planned to culminate in an appearance at the BottleRock Napa Valley Festival on May 9.
+The band withdrew from Bottlerock due to injuries Weir sustained after a fall on the final night of the Capitol Theatre run.
+Furthur also announced a summer/autumn tour, starting at the Barclays Center in Brooklyn on July 11 and ending at the Greek Theatre in Los Angeles on October 6.
+During this tour Furthur played at All Good music festival in Thornville, Ohio, on July 20 and 21.
+Furthur also began their early fall tour by headlining three nights at the first Lockn' Music Festival in Arrington Virginia on September 6, 7 and 8.
+Furthur then played four nights at Red Rocks Amphitheater in Morrison, Colorado, starting on September 19 and concluding on September 22 with guest Branford Marsalis.